Which destination is right for you? Take our quiz to find out

 Gap Year Advice

-Backpacks are the norm, side loaders are better - recommended size – 80 litres (ish) .
-Whilst you don't need the most expensive all-singing all-dancing one, you do need to consider how long you'll be travelling for, how heavy of a packer you are, how much time you'll spend with it physically on your back (if you're doing one of our team programmes then you won't be expected to carry it for long periods), and how many souvenirs you're likely to buy.
+Backpacks are the best kind of luggage.
+We recommended size – 80 litres.
+Whilst you don't need the most expensive all-singing all-dancing one, you do need to consider how long you'll be travelling for and how much time you'll spend with it physically on your back (if you're doing one of our team programmes then you won't be expected to carry it for long periods).

-Day backpacks Go for a 25-litre size, so you can use it for overnight hikes etc. This really does want to be comfortable as you'll probably spend more time with it on your back day-to-day than your main backpack.
+Day backpacks Opt for a 25-litre size, so you can use it for overnight hikes for example.
+This really does want to be comfortable as you will spend more time with it on your back day-to-day than your main backpack.

-Passport You're not going to get very far without it!
-Make sure you have plenty at least six months on it before it expires, and if you do need to renew it make sure you do it in plenty of time as sometimes the wait can be long.
+Passport You're not going to get far without it!
+Make sure you have plenty at least six months on it before it expires, and if you do need to renew it make sure you do it in plenty of time.

 Travel pillow If your travel routes are going to involve a lot of flying then invest in a decent travel neck pillow.
 Top tip: get an inflatable one that can then be squashed down again when you're not using it.